Richard Dupont: Collections

 Dupont's works are included in the collections of The Museum of Modern Art, New York; The Whitney Museum of American Art, New York; Museum of Fine Arts, Boston, Massachusetts; Pérez Art Museum Miami, Florida; The Cleveland Museum of Art, Ohio; The Brooklyn Museum, New York; The Hammer Museum, California; The Museum of Contemporary Art San Diego, California; and the New York Public Library print collection. among others.

 Personal life

-On July 27, 1997, DuPont married Lauren Martinez (born 1970), the daughter of Arthur C. Martinez, former chair and chief executive of Sears, Roebuck & Co, of Chicago, Illinois.
-They have two daughters and a son;
+On July 27, 1997, Dupont married Lauren Martinez (born 1970), the daughter of Arthur C. Martinez, of Chicago, Illinois.
+They have two daughters and a son.